rpechuk/masters-thesis/index.md

 Beyond these metrics, secondary considerations such as data freshness (how quickly visualizations reflect source data updates) drive optimization decisions.
 Optimization strategies may need to balance competing objectives for a given application.

 ## Data Preparation and Projection
 Data preparation transforms raw input data into forms that are faster to load and query at runtime, reducing both TTR and TTA without altering the visualized content.
-These concerns include:
+These strategies include:
 \vspace{-6pt}

 - **Column Projection**: Select only the columns needed for visualization, reducing transfer size and memory load. \vspace{-6pt}